Tabgha: Arson attack

-On 18 June 2015, vandals started a fire that damaged the church and left Hebrew graffiti denouncing the worship of "idols."
+On 18 June 2015, members of The Revolt started a fire that damaged the church and left Hebrew graffiti denouncing the worship of "idols."
 Israeli Minister of Public Security, Gilad Erdan, released a statement condemning the attack, saying "The torching of the church is a cowardly and despicable act which contradicts Israel's basic values."
 Adviser to the Catholic Church in Israel says the economic damage to the site could be "in the millions [of shekels]."
 Investigations by the Israeli police and internal security service led to the arrest and indictment of extremist Jewish Israeli youths associated with the "Price-Tag" movement, whose trial is still ongoing as of July 2016.
 As promised by Israeli president Reuven Rivlin and the Israeli government shortly after the arson attack, and following negotiations with the Ministry of Finance, first compensation payments were made in July 2016.
 Together with donations from Germany and the Benedictines, this allowed for the start of restoration works, which finish in the end of February 2017.
+In December of 2017, Eyal Reuveni was sentenced to 4 years in prison for the attack.